ElvaRivle/Blog/posts/Concurrency and Parallelism.md

 9. You put eggs in the pan
 10. You cover the pan with a lid
 11. **You don't just stand there waiting for eggs to be done**
-12. As soon as you covered the pan, you notice that the water has boiled
+12. As soon as you cover the pan, you notice that the water has boiled
 13. You pour water in the cup
 14. You add sugar
 15. You stir the coffee